DETAILED ACTION

 A (co)polymer matrix composite comprising:

-ii) the electrically-conductive particles are either carbon particles selected from the group consisting of
+the electrically-conductive particles are carbon particles selected from the group consisting of

 metal particles selected from the group consisting of

-Thus, instant claim 1 is significantly broad and includes enormous combination of very different thermally conductive particles with various intumescent particles, using any kind of polymer network.
+Thus, instant claim 1 is very broad and includes enormous number of combinations of very different thermally conductive particles with various intumescent particles, using any kind of polymer network.

-2) Instant claim 22 is even broader than instant claim 1, since does not cite any amounts of the enormous combination of very different thermally conductive particles with various intumescent particles.
+2) Instant claim 22 is even broader than instant claim 1, since does not cite any amounts of the enormous number of combinations of very different thermally conductive particles with various intumescent particles, and does not specify the porous matrix being phase separated.

 4) On the other hand, no substantial evidence of unexpected results of instant invention has been provided by instant specification.